dell/csm-docs/content/docs/deployment/_index.md

 weight: 2
 ---

 The recommended approach for deploying Container Storage Modules (CSM) is by using the CSM Installer.
-The CSM installer simplifies the deployment and management of Dell EMC Container Storage Modules and CSI Drivers to provide persistent storage for your containerized workloads.
+The CSM Installer simplifies the deployment and management of Dell EMC Container Storage Modules and CSI Drivers to provide persistent storage for your containerized workloads.

 The CSM Installer must first be deployed in a Kubernetes environment using Helm.
 After which, the CSM Installer can be used through the following interfaces:
 - [CSM CLI](./csmcli)